Mangoo0110/app_pigeon/README.md

 ## Authorized Mode

-Use `AuthorizedAppPigeon` when your API requires authentication and token refresh.
+Use `AuthorizedPigeon` when your API requires authentication and token refresh.

 ### Setup